 Welcome to the Australian manual of style (AMOS).

 AMOS has been designed to give Australia’s writers, editors and designers an Australian-based resource to help them create clear and effective content.
-It has been developed from Biotext’s Australian manual of scientific style by Biotext and Macquarie University, with input from Australian writing, editing and discipline experts.
+It has been developed from Biotext’s Australian manual of scientific style, with input from the Department of Linguistics, Macquarie University, and other Australian writing, editing and discipline experts.